You are here

-Despite the seriousness of the epidemic, particularly in certain geographic areas and among certain demographic groups, the USA lacked a comprehensive plan on AIDS until 2010.
-President Obama had promised to rectify this during his election campaign by committing to the creation of a National HIV/AIDS Strategy.
-The Strategy, which was launched in July 2010, is structured around three core aims: reducing new HIV infections, increasing access to care and improving health outcomes for people living with HIV, and reducing HIV-related disparities and health inequities.
+The USA lacked a comprehensive plan on HIV until 2010 when President Obama created a National HIV/AIDS Strategy.
+It is structured around three core aims: reducing new HIV infections, increasing access to care and improving health outcomes for people living with HIV, and reducing HIV-related disparities and health inequities.
 4

 Who is affected by HIV in the United States of America?

 The HIV epidemic has been more serious among some groups than others.
 In the 1980s, the most commonly identified ‘ vulnerable groups’ in the USA were men who have sex with men, injecting drug users, haemophiliacs and Haitians.
 However, the inclusion of Haitians in this group caused a lot of controversy.
 Find out more on our History of HIV in the United States of America page.

 A 2010 study found that wealth also determines vulnerability; HIV prevalence was four times higher among heterosexual people in poor urban neighbourhoods than the national average.
 5 Within these high-poverty areas HIV prevalence didn't change depending on race or ethnicity.
 Rather, higher HIV risk was attributed to high HIV prevalence, limited access to health care and other basic services, and high rates of substance abuse and incarceration.
 6

 It is not solely individual behaviour, but also a person's sexual network which determines an individual's HIV risk in the USA.
 For example, African American males are much more likely to be infected because of the high HIV prevalence in this community and a tendency to choose racially similar partners.